 You can also use a fun and effective method such as StoryLearning®, to learn through stories rather than grammar.
 It's the perfect way to immerse yourself in the Japanese language.

-Get out there and learn.
+Get out there and learn more about the history of the Japanese language.
 And while you’re at it, enjoy watching the myriad ways that the Japanese language continues to change and grow.